martin-og-ingar/FYS-STK4155-Project1/README.md

 ## Structure

 - /report folder contains the Report in a PDF-format.
-- /proj1 folder contians our source code in .py format
+- /proj1 folder contians our source code in .py format, with a .ipynb file containing executions of all exercise (with output)
 - /src contains our notebooks.
 - /results/penAndPaper contain handwritten mathematical notes, containing the solution for exercise D and part of exercise E
 - /tests are used for testing our code with simpler functions.